-Example results (fields in angle brackets are for example purposes only; the real output will contain values specific to user's network configuration):
+Example results (fields in angle brackets are for example purposes only; the real output ill contain values specific to user's network configuration):

 '''

-Helpdesk code: 46
+Help desk code: 46

 IPv4 + IPv6

-IPv4: good, <AS65536, CableCo>
+IPv4: Good, <AS65536, CableCo>

-IPv6: good, <AS65536, CableCo>
+IPv6: Good, <AS65536, CableCo>

 OtherSites: 40/40 good

-IPv4 address: <192.0.2.1>

-IPv6 address: <2001:db8::1>

 '''

 Interpretation: This is an example of a healthy IPv4 + IPv6 configuration.
-Both IPv4 and IPv6 are working, at least to this website.
+Both IPv4 and IPv6 are working, at least to this web site.

-None, unless the "OtherSites" test reports any problems.
+None unless the "OtherSites" test reports any problems.
 If problems are reported, investigate possible IPv6 routing or peering issues.
-If the company had a dual stack speed test server, try that to identify performance issues.
+If the company had a dualstack speed test server, try that to identify performance issues.